The Applicant

 Section 2.
 Job Posting Policy.

-"Pay scales will be included in job postings for positions physically located in Washington.
-Fully-remote roles, roles where the hiring manager has not finalised the band, and confidential executive searches may use 'competitive compensation' language at the recruiter's discretion."
+"Pay scales appear in postings for Washington-based positions.
+Remote roles, unfinalised bands, and confidential executive searches may use 'competitive compensation' at the recruiter's discretion."

 Section 3.
 Workforce Demographics